Experienced Business Analyst Interview Questions and Answers

 During a Daily Scrum, team members answer the following three questions:

-• What have I completed recently? – Each individual describes what they have done in their work, so that everyone knows what has been completed and whether there are any blockages they have hit.
+• What have I completed recently? – Each team member shares what they’ve accomplished so everyone knows what’s been done and whether there are any blockers.

-• What’s on my to-do list today?- Discuss about the items which they are working on, and also align everybody’s priorities in accordance with the team’s goals.
+• What’s on my to-do list today? – Discuss current work items and align everyone’s priorities with the team’s goals.

-• Are there any roadblocks I’m facing? – Team members call out any impediments that are in their way so the Scrum Master and other teammates can help and find solutions to keep them moving.
+• Are there any roadblocks I’m facing? – Call out any impediments so the Scrum Master or teammates can help remove obstacles and keep progress steady.

 20. How will you facilitate the Requirement Workshop (different steps)?